-Axis Lounge, located in the northwest corner of the Climate Pledge Arena plaza and visible from 1st Avenue N., is conceived as a microcosm of the Arena environment.
-Offering immersive visual, aural, interactive and collective experiences, this place-based artwork, with its sculptural and tactile forms, will create an iconic backdrop for plaza gatherings and performances.
-Axis Lounge will have an inviting and energetic atmosphere that encourages people to come together, converse, and relax.
+Axis Lounge, located in the northwest corner of the Climate Pledge Arena plaza and visible from 1st Avenue N., is conceived as a microcosm of the arena environment.
+Offering immersive visual, aural, interactive and collective experiences, this place-based artwork, with its sculptural and tactile forms, creates an iconic backdrop for plaza gatherings and performances.
+Axis Lounge has an inviting and energetic atmosphere that encourages people to come together, converse, and relax.
 The elements of the multi-media installation juxtapose vibrant and varied colors, textures and forms to depict a metaphoric overlay of sports and music.
 Individual components loosely express colors and emotions as described in Seattle musician Jimi Hendrix’s seminal song, “Bold as Love.”
-Axis Lounge’s light colors will vary from night-to-night and moment-to-moment, depending on both Arena happenings and civic events.
-This art space will be a place to convene with friends before or after an Arena event, or enjoy alone on a sunny afternoon.
+Axis Lounge’s light colors vary from night-to-night and moment-to-moment, depending on both arena happenings and civic events.
+This art space is a place to convene with friends before or after an arena event, or enjoy alone on a sunny afternoon.

 LAURA HADDAD & TOM DRUGAN

 Arena Projects: Axis Lounge and North Light; also authored “New Arena at Seattle Center Public Art Plan” and currently acting as art consultant to the Arena redevelopment project